stajichlab/Microbiome_Nicole_Jornada/README.md

 This is repository for Microbiome analysis for Nicole's data from Jornada(NMSU).
 Currently, these data are from Flowcell913(16S) at UCR.

-##Current projects include
+## Current projects include

-1.Fred
+1. Fred

-2.Andrew
+2. Andrew

-3.Claudia
+3. Claudia

-4.Chase
+4. Chase

--Nat- updated on 10/26/18
+*-Nat- updated on 10/26/18*